 These chemical preservatives are used to preserve fats in foods for humans and pets.
 Banned in some countries, BHA and BHT are approved for food use in small quantities in Canada, the US, and Europe.
 Studies have been inconclusive so far, but BHA and BHT have been linked to hyperactivity and even cancer.
 However, until more research is available, avoid these potentially harmful additives whenever you can.
 Artisan Raw Dog food will NEVER have this nor any of the below bad ingredients.

 Gluten, found in grains, is not a natural food for dogs or cats to consume.
-In dog food, gluten can be found in any gluten-containing grain, such as wheat, corn, or oats.
-Also, corn gluten and wheat gluten can often be found as an ingredient on their own, used as binders to form the kibble shape and texture.
+In dog food, gluten can be found in any gluten-containing grain, such as wheat, or barley.
+Also, gluten can often be found as an ingredient on it's own, used as binders to form the kibble shape and texture.

 Dogs are considerably more receptive to dietary grains than cats are, but many still develop allergies and suffer from digestive distress due to an overkill on grains in the standard processed kibble diet.
 Gummy ears and chronic ear infections, itching, and hot spots are all common signs of gluten sensitivity or allergy in your pet.

 Artificial colours make things look more visually appealing.
 However, artificial colours have been linked to hyperactivity as well as several biochemical processes within the body.
 The only reason artificial colours are used in any food is to make the food look better to you.
 Completely unnecessary for people and pets.
 And there's no reason to use artificial colouring in food.
 There are many naturally-derived colours available to manufacturers.